-So what is the magnet in a mentor’s life that draws people to learn how to walk with Jesus Christ?
+So what is the magnet in a disciple maker's life that draws people to learn how to walk with Jesus Christ?
 It is not our spiritual gifts, our experience or our great ministry skills.
 It is the very nature, character, and fragrance of God’s presence in our lives.

 It is Christ resident within us, living His life in us and reflecting His life through us.
 God-scented people are at every stage of life - still growing, still vibrant and fragrant, still fruitful, still proclaiming God’s presence and character, drawing out others into a closer relationship with Christ.

 While mentoring, you may have faced doubts, thoughts of inadequacy, and a lack of confidence floods the heart only to face head-on the question, “Do I really have what it takes to disciple others?”

 Yes, here is when a discipler’s life is thrown back onto the potter’s wheel of Scripture and once again reshaped with God’s gentle hands and His word to take these earthen vessels and remind us the work is not ours it is His.